khwerhahn/MindMatrix/ARCHITECTURE.md

 # MindMatrix Architecture

 ## Overview
 MindMatrix is an Obsidian plugin that enhances note-taking by synchronizing documents with a Supabase vector database for AI-powered search.
 The plugin provides semantic search capabilities through OpenAI embeddings while maintaining data integrity and user experience.
+It operates entirely within the Obsidian environment, using remote services (Supabase and OpenAI) for data storage and processing.

+The primary purpose of MindMatrix is to enable the creation of chatbots through n8n that can query and interact with your Obsidian knowledge base.
+By storing document embeddings in Supabase, the plugin makes your entire vault searchable and accessible to AI-powered applications, allowing you to build custom workflows and chatbots that can leverage your personal knowledge base.

 ## Core Components

-### 1. Database Layer
+### 1. Database Layer (Supabase)
 - **PostgreSQL Database**: Stores document metadata and relationships
 - **Tables**:
   - `obsidian_documents`: Stores document chunks with embeddings and metadata